 To know more...

-Chagas disease is a parasitic disease transmitted by the kissing bug, originally from Latin America.
+Chagas disease is a parasitic disease transmitted by the triatomine bug, originally from Latin America.

 Sanofi, as a partner with the WHO in NTDs Intensive Disease Management, collaborates to achieving the main goals for Chagas disease of the road map for NTDs’ control, elimination or eradication for the period 2012-2020:

-We contribute to the research of improved treatments (partnership with DNDi), establishing Public-Private partnerships with national programs improving treatment accessibility/affordability and partnering with academics/patients associations for expanding awareness.
+We contribute to the research of improved solutions, establishing Public-Private Partnerships with national programs improving treatment accessibility/affordability and partnering with academics/patients associations for expanding awareness.